Game Design Contests

 - Contestants may submit multiple entries to this contest.
 Each entry will be judged separately.

 All games must be submitted through The Game Crafter's contest submission system.
-It can be found under the "contests" button when you're editing your game.
+It can be found under the Test tab > Enter a Contest section when you're editing your game.
 Your game must be created after the creation date of the contest or it won't be allowed to be submitted.
 Likewise, your game must be submitted before the countdown timer reaches zero.
 None of the games will be revealed to the public during this process.

 You may edit your game and the shop page for the game up to the submission deadline for the contest.
 You should not edit the game or the shop page after the submission deadline, until the finalists have been chosen.